 “I just ate some half-chewed food my son spit onto his plate.
 Parenting has reduced me to some kind of disgusting bird-man…”.
-It’s a quote I came across on a parent user-group, and while I, like millions of others, have often finished the children’s food, eating the chewed remains of another, my child or not, is a frightening thought, let alone dodgy role-modelling.
+It’s a quote I came across on a parent user-group, and while I, like millions of others, have often finished the children’s food, eating the chewed remains of another is a frightening thought, let alone dodgy role-modelling.
 But what I’m really getting, as you will see at the link pasted below, is food and our children.

 The way in which we feed them is crucial to their development, their health and energy in particular, they’re all wrapped up in what WE feed them,